timothytate/viper/README.md

 - Activity including Sandcat RAT initial access, SMB-based tool transfer, lateral movement, service creation for persistence, and process injection.
 - Network, service, and process-injection event records.

-These JSON files are **VIPER project files**, not raw CALDERA full-report exports.
-They were prepared so they can be loaded directly into VIPER through the **Import Project** button.

 ## Quick Start

 ### Option 1: Open Locally